eacton/CAGEF/Lesson_1/Lesson1.md

 ![](img/turtle_challenge.jpg){width=100px}
 </div>

-Create a function to test if ALL of the counts for a gene are greater than 10.
+Create a function to get the counts to multiply all for each gene by 3.

 </br>
 </br>

 ***

 </br>